-Legend: Achieved Achieved & Revolving Not Due Delayed Not Met Not Met & Revolving Discarded Homelessn ess Goal(s): Objective(s): Achievements the housing serve popul ly expand or preserve resources of hard-to- ations at risk for Finance the developm foster youth or ex-off nent of 16 units targeted enders by 6/30/2019. to transitioning 53 new units were funded through the TN Housing Trust Fund (2018, Fall 2019) for youth aging out of foster care (TFY), hard to lease Veterans, homeless adults with mental illness or ex-offenders. ess, not otherwise served using programs.
+Legend: Achieved Achieved & Revolving Not Due Delayed Not Met Not Met & Revolving Discarded Homelessn iness Goal(s): Objective(s): Achie evements the housing serve popul ly expand or preserve resources of hard-to- ations at risk for Finance the development of 16 units targeted to transitioning foster youth or ex-offenders by 6/30/2019.
+53 new units were funded through the TN Housing Trust Fund (2018, Fall 2019) for youth aging out of foster care (TFY), hard to lease Veterans, homeless adults with mental illness or ex-offenders. ess, not otherwise served using programs.
 Evaluate the feasibility of using HOME funds for rental assistance for transitioning foster youth by 3/31/2019.
 THDA Community Programs Director meets with DCS Director, 2/6/2019.
-HOME PBRA program for TFY in 2020 in Middle and East Tennessee. velop resources that Finance the preservation or development of 25 units targeted for extremely low income households by 6/30/2019.
-67 new units funded by the TN Housing Trust Fund (2018) target extremely low-income households. individuals a nomeless or at risk of homelessness.
-50 percent of NHTF units funded through NHTF have project based rental subsidies by 12/31/18. habilitated units funded based rental assistance. • sing Trust Fund as Provide funding for COCs to complete Built for Zero program aimed at ending Veterans homelessness by 6/30/2018.
+HOME PBRA program for TFY in 2020 in Middle and East Tennessee. velop resources that ove the stability of Finance the preservation or development of 25 units targeted for extremely low income households by 6/30/2019.
+67 new units funded by the TN Housing Trust Fund (2018) target extremely low-income households. individuals a and families who are r at risk of homelessness.
+50 percent of NHTF units funded through NHTF have project based rental subsidies by 12/31/18.
+100% of the 161 new and rehabilitated units funded by the National Housing Trust Fund as of 12/31/2018 have project based rental assistance.
+Provide funding for COCs to complete Built for Zero program aimed at ending Veterans homelessness by 6/30/2018.
 THDA provided a \$10,000 sponsorship to the TN Valley Coalition to End Homelessness to attend the Built for Zero program (May 2018).
 TN Valley Coalition staff presented on the Built for Zero training at the Housing Conference (March 2019).
 Create & disseminate online Sub recipient Title VI & Fair Housing training by 12/31/2018.
 Sub-recipient online training, quiz and VI Self -Assessment form completed in August 2018.
 Online training & form posted/disseminated via THDA website December 2018.
-Online training & self-assessment presented at sub-recipient workshops in 2019. house populations to Conduct outreach to state and local agencies who serve hard to house populations to increase awareness of the TNHousingSearch.org functionality by 12/31/2018.
+Online training & self-assessment presented at sub-recipient workshops in 2019.
+Conduct outreach to state and local agencies who serve hard to house populations to increase awareness of the TNHousingSearch.org functionality by 12/31/2018.
 Information presented at: TAHRA & SAHMA conferences (public & assisted housing providers) April, May 2018 & 2019; Youth Villages, June 2018 & Mid-Cumberland HRA (transitioning foster youth), August 2018.
 Training with Dept. of Mental Health, TennCare, & Managed Care Organization housing specialists, August 2018; Training at End Slavery Tennessee, December 2018 Research the feasibility of THDA applying for VASH voucher registration when offered by HUD & VA by 3/31/2019.
 2018 application deadline missed.
 Currently, not pursuing the objective.